pestahub/ros_gitlab_ci/README.md

   script:
     - catkin_make

-catkin_build:
+catkin tools:
   stage: build
   script:
     - catkin build --summarize --no-status --force-color
 ```
-Commit, push to your repository and watch the pipeline!
+Commit, push to your repository and watch the pipeline! (make sure pipelines are enabled in your project settings).

 If you want to test your packages after building them, read the [example package](#example-package-with-testing) section.